-The symmetric cryptographic library SCL offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.

-In addition, the SCL implements MAC computation of a CMAC, using AES and 3DES algorithms, respectively a RetailMAC using the DES algorithm.
+The symmetric cryptographic libraries SCL offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
+In addition, the SCL implements MAC computation of a CMAC, using AES and 3DES algorithms, and for the version v2.13.001 a Retail-MAC (RMAC) using the 3DES algorithm.